 So much of summer style has only two goals: Be comfortable, don’t be uncomfortable.
 When the heat and humidity come in like a tidal wave, you have to start thinking strategically about not only what you’ll choose to wear but what it’s made out of.
 Linen is one of the best warm weather fabrics because it’s thin and breathes very well.
 On humid days, ditch the thick cotton and incorporate a linen shirt, pants, or if you’re near sand or water: both.

 The thing is, linen wrinkles A LOT, like… just from putting it on.
 Don’t get frustrated – it’s part of the package.
-You only need to iron it when the wrinkles turn into creases.
+You only need to steam it when the wrinkles turn into creases.
 Use your best judgement and you’ll be fine.

-The photo above also illustrates a great point: Just because it’s summer doesn’t mean you have to wear bright, flashy colors all the time.
+The outfit photo above also illustrates a great point: Just because it’s summer doesn’t mean you have to wear bright, flashy colors all the time.
 Surprisingly by sometimes choosing muted neutrals you’ll stand out in a crowd.
 It’s also proof that wearing clothes in subdued shades diminishes the preppiness of it, if that’s a concern for you.

-6. The NATO Strap Watch
+6. The Canvas Strap Watch

 Sweat can do some nasty things to your wardrobe.
 And I’m sure you’ve experienced the stankiness that appears once you’ve been wearing a metal, or especially leather, watch strap all summer.
 The leather starts rubbing off and smells like a high school gym locker.

-Reaching instead for a canvas NATO strap watch will give you a washable solution that also adds texture, detail, and a pop of color to the rest of your outfit.
+Reaching instead for a canvas NATO or Zulu strap watch will give you a washable solution that also adds texture, detail, and a pop of color to the rest of your outfit.
 Originally invented by the British military to provide an extra layer of security for keeping a watch on in tough conditions, the slip-thru design offers an easy way to swap out straps depending on what you’re wearing for the day.